Goniobranchus decorus: Distribution

 This species was described from Hawaii.
 It has been confused with Goniobranchus setoensis and many records are therefore misidentifications.
 It occurs in the western Pacific Ocean from Hawaii to the Marshall Islands and New Caledonia.
 The two species are sympatric in the Marshall Islands.

 Description

 The body of this chromodorid nudibranch is translucent white with opaque white lines, purple spots and a sub-surface margin of orange-red.
 There is usually a white line around the centre of the back which can extend into patches of white running towards the midline.
 The midline itself is usually marked with white patches or a broad white stripe with diffuse edges.
 Within the white are a few purple spots and these usually form a line down the centre of the back, always with a halo of white around them.
 The tips of the rhinophores and the outer part of the gills is white.

+Ecology

-EcologyGoniobranchus decorus feeds on sponges of the family Aplysillidae including Chelonaplysilla violacea.
+Goniobranchus decorus feeds on sponges of the family Aplysillidae including Chelonaplysilla violacea.